-Following World War 2 Germany was divided up by the occupying powers – the US, UK, France and the USSR – with the eastern part occupied by the Soviets.
+Following World War 2 Germany was divided up (Pluto) by the occupying powers – the US, UK, France and the USSR – with the eastern part occupied by the Soviets.

-Berlin was split four ways, with British, French and American zones in the west of the city and a Soviet zone in the east; and on August 13 1961 the East-West border was closed and East German construction workers began building a wall to prevent East Germans escaping into West Germany.
+Berlin was split (Pluto) four ways, with British, French and American zones in the west of the city and a Soviet zone in the east; and on August 13 1961 the East-West border was closed and East German construction workers began building a wall to prevent East Germans escaping into West Germany.

 Jupiter was parallel Saturn (walls) and Pluto (division) in the sky; and progressed Sun was semisquare progressed Mars, progressed Jupiter was parallel progressed Saturn, and progressed Moon was parallel birth chart Saturn in the Aquarian Age chart.
 In Germany’s Aquarian Age chart Sun, Mars, Jupiter and Saturn rule house 4 (Berlin).